gmzgian/Worldwide-Labour-Force-Data-PROJECT/README.md

 Secondly, the website provides limited data exploration and visualization capabilities.
 Users may not be able to customize charts, tables, or graphs based on their specific analysis requirements.
 This could limit the user's ability to identify patterns, relationships, or trends in the data, which are crucial for making informed decisions.

 ## Solution 💡
 The end-to-end pipeline addresses the limitations of ad-hoc analysis by providing cleaned and structured data in the cloud, enabling users to conduct efficient and effective data exploration, analysis and visualization.
+With its comprehensive data collection and batch data processing, this data pipeline exemplifies the power of technology to drive social and economic progress.

 ## Infrastructure 💻
 The following tools and technologies are used: